zzarif/Industry-Market-Cap-Analysis/README.md

 # Tableau Industry Insights Dashboard

 ## Problem Statement
-A comprehensive financial analysis [dashboard](google.com) comparing the financial performance and key metrics of **1500** companies across **8** different industries.
+Comprehensive financial analysis dashboards comparing the financial performance and key metrics of **1500** companies across **8** different industries.
 Utilizing the financial information from [companiesmarketcap.com](https://companiesmarketcap.com/) the dashboard offers a wide range of visualizations and metrics, including:

 1. Bar charts comparing the average market cap, revenue, and earnings of companies in each industry.
 2. Employee productivity scatter plots presenting Revenue-per-Employee and Earnings-per-Employee color coded by industry.